zioutang/test_remeet/readme.md

 node q2.js
 ```
 ## Q3
-Reading a simple file 'confucius.txt' and the print out each line in random order.
+Reading a simple file 'confucius.txt', and then print out each line in random order.
 ```
 node q3.js < confucius.txt
 ```